Fulbright Program History

 The Fulbright Senior Specialists: US academics receive short-term grants of two to six weeks to collaborate with overseas colleagues on curriculum and faculty development and other consulting needs.
 Deadline: Rolling

-Fulbright Distinguished Chairs Program: US academics with distinguished reputation receive awards for short term lecture and research mostly in Western Europe.
-Deadline May 1
+Fulbright Core and Distinguished Chairs Program: US academics with distinguished reputation receive awards for short term lecture and research mostly in Western Europe.
+Deadline Aug 1

 Alumni Initiative Award: Provides grants to Fulbright alumni to develop projects which will increase linkages between their home and host institutions.
 Deadline: Mid-February

 Student Fulbright Program: U.S. graduate students and graduating seniors provided grants to study abroad in over 140 countries.
 Similar awards are offered to foreign graduate students to attend U.S. universities.
-Deadline: Mid-October
+Deadline: CSU internal deadline September 15

 College and University Affiliations Program: Supports linkages between U.S. universities and institutions overseas through the exchange of faculty and staff.
 Deadline: Early November